 The Idea Behind This Trick for Teradata UNION ALL

-SELECT CloseDate FROM Customer UNION ALL SELECT OpenDate FROM Customer ;
+SELECT OpenDate FROM Customer

-However, this method has a disadvantage:
+This method has a drawback:

 SELECT CASE WHEN t02.NBR = 1 THEN t01.CloseDate WHEN t02.NBR = 2 THEN t01.OpenDate ELSE NULL END FROM Customer t01 CROSS JOIN ( SELECT x AS NBR FROM (SELECT 1 AS x) x UNION ALL SELECT x AS NBR FROM (SELECT 2 AS x) x ) t02 WHERE t02.NBR IN (1,2) ;